8 Drinks in Fiji You Have to Try© FijiPocketGuide.com

 8 Drinks in Fiji You Have to Try

-© MaxPixel
+© FijiPocketGuide.com

-What to Drink in Fiji
+What Drinks to Order in Fiji

-So you’ve landed in paradise and you’re swimming up to the pool bar.
+So you’ve landed in paradise, and you’re swimming up to the pool bar.
 What do you order?
 You’re going to not only want to treat yourself in Fiji but quench your thirst in the hot Fijian sun.
 Fiji has a huge range of unique drinks to try, as well as their own personal spin on some classics.
 Whether you’re a beer-drinker, wine-drinker, coffee-drinker, no-alcohol-drinker or want to get something fun for the kids, you’ll find an amazing drink to try in Fiji.
 This list will go through some of the drinks in Fiji to put at the top of your list!

-While you’re here, you might also be interested in 10 Unique Foods in Fiji You Have to Try.
+While you’re here, you might also be interested in 20 Unique Foods in Fiji You Have to Try.

 1. Kava

-A staple of the Fijian culture, kava is a drink made from ground-up Yaqona root mixed with water.
+A staple of the Fijian culture, kava is a drink made from ground-up yaqona (pronounced “yang-on-a”) root mixed with water.
 The result is an earthy-tasting drink that, once you have had a few too many, will leave you tingly and majorly relaxed.
-While casual night around the tanoa (bowl used to make and serve kava) is a way of life in Fiji, drinking kava is also drunk as part of a welcoming ceremony for new guests entering a village.
+While a casual night around the tanoa (bowl used to make and serve kava) is a way of life in Fiji, drinking kava is also drunk as part of a welcoming ceremony for new guests entering a village.
 That’s why many resorts in Fiji will greet their guests with a kava ceremony and get you ingrained in the local culture.
 Learn more about where to experience kava drinking in our 10 Best Ways to Experience the Fijian Culture.

 drinks in fiji© FijiPocketGuide.com